 Regina R. Williams

 Board of Directors

-- Member-At-Large: Melinda M. Johnston, Managing Director and Senior Financial Advisor, Merrill Lynch, Chair, Women’s Leadership Council
+- Immediate Past Board Chair: Melinda M. Johnston, Managing Director and Senior Financial Advisor, Merrill Lynch

-- Non-Voting Member: Leah King, President and CEO, United Way of Tarrant County
+- Non-Voting Member: Leah M. King, President and CEO, United Way of Tarrant County

 - Non-Voting Member: Beverly Boyd, Corporate Secretary, United Way of Tarrant County